huiminwu/A-maze-ing/README.md

 - a path cannot go through the same point twice
 ## Recursive Abstraction
 Given a maze, the recursive abstraction can solve a maze with one less stepping stone (perhaps multiple times) and the "E" moved over.
+## Algorithm
+If "E" and "0" are adjacent, return true.
+If not stepping stones next to "E", return false.
+Else:
+  For each stepping stone next to "E":
+    stuff